neelsoumya/dsSurvival_bookdown/README.md

 * https://github.com/neelsoumya/dsSurvival

-This is a package for building survival functions for DataSHIELD.
 DataSHIELD is a platform for federated analysis of private data.
 This package can be used to build survival models, Cox proportional hazards models and Cox regression models.

 DataSHIELD has a client-server architecture and this package has a client side and server side component.